 Taking a family history is useful in considering patients with possible inherited primary lymphoedema.

 Many drugs may cause peripheral oedema or exacerbate existing chronic oedema.
 The most common ones to consider are: calcium channel antagonists; corticosteroids; nonsteroidal anti-inflammatories (NSAIDs); alpha-blockers and sex hormones; etc. (For a more detailed description of drugs which can cause oedema, see Keeley 2008).

 Local examination should include:

-Skin changes: Features of venous disease ?
-Lymphatic disease ?
-Other skin conditions ?
+- Skin changes: Features of venous disease? / Features of lymphatic disease / Stemmer’s sign?
+Other skin conditions?

 General examination should seek evidence of a more generalised cause of oedema, e.g. heart failure, liver disease, renal disease.